Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Aclovir on the Heart?

-Side effects of Aclovir rarely affect the heart.
+Aclovir is rarely harmful for the heart.

 Aclovir should not be taken with following medicines due to severe side effects it may cause to patients -